 Keep safety signs around

-Have a CPR and Emergency Response sign around the pool area and landline, as it is easy to feel panicked and forget basic responses when responding to an emergency.
-Having your phone in the pool area with you also ensures that if there is an incident, emergency services can be called quickly.
+Have a CPR and Emergency Response sign around the pool area.
+In fact, it’s a legal requirement to have resuscitation and first-aid signage on display in your pool area, with certain details varying at State and Territory level.
+It is easy to feel panicked and forget basic responses when responding to an emergency.
+Having your phone near the pool area with you also ensures that emergency services can be called quickly if there is an incident.

 The Royal Life Saving Society has other great pool safety resources, including:

-Once you feel confident that your pool area is safe and compliant, you can kick back and enjoy your summer!
-Nothing but cannonballs, flamingo pool floats and frosty-fresh beverages in the sun.
+Once you feel confident that your pool area is safe and compliant, it’s time to kick back and enjoy your summer!